 - Pay the supplier their fee, and take the markup as profit for yourself

-If your dropshipping supplier is on another continent, slow shipping times could earn you negative reviews.
-In addition, you risk losing money on any products returned for a refund, or that go missing during shipping.
+Slow shipping times could earn you negative reviews.
+You also risk losing money on any products returned for refund or that go missing during shipping.
 Because of this, it's important to choose your supplier carefully.

 - Dropshipping vs reselling: What is the difference?